autsu/kubemisc/samplecontroller/docs/controller-client-go.md

 ## Custom Controller components

-* Informer reference: This is the reference to the Informer instance that knows how to work with your custom resource objects.
+* Informer reference: This is the reference to the Informer instance that knows how to work with your custom apiResourceList objects.
 Your custom controller code needs to create the appropriate Informer.

-* Indexer reference: This is the reference to the Indexer instance that knows how to work with your custom resource objects.
+* Indexer reference: This is the reference to the Indexer instance that knows how to work with your custom apiResourceList objects.
 Your custom controller code needs to create this.
 You will be using this reference for retrieving objects for later processing.